ssupshub/ssupshub/README.md

 ## 🚀 About Me

-DevOps & Cybersecurity Specialist | Cloud & Container Guru | Ethical Hacker
-I design and automate scalable infrastructures while ensuring robust security practices.
-Whether it’s building CI/CD pipelines or performing security assessments, I love merging technology with security.
+DevOps & Cybersecurity Specialist | Cloud & Container Expert | Skilled in DevSecOps & Intermediate Security Practices I design and automate scalable cloud infrastructures on platforms like AWS and Azure, delivering secure, production-grade DevOps solutions.
+I'm also expanding my skills in web development and cybersecurity to become a more versatile engineer.
 ---

 ## 🛠️ Key Technologies & Tools